Israeli army: 'High probability' soldier killed reporter

 JERUSALEM (AP) — The Israeli military on Monday announced the long-awaited results of its investigation into the deadly shooting of Al Jazeera journalist Shireen Abu Akleh, saying there was a “high probability” an Israeli soldier had mistakenly killed her during a raid in the occupied West Bank last May.

 It was the closest that Israel has come to accepting responsibility for the shooting.
-But in a report that seemed to raise as many questions as it sought to answer, the military revealed no new evidence to back its claim that the Palestinian-American journalist might have been killed by Palestinian gunmen during a battle with Israel troops and Palestinian gunmen.
+But in a report that seemed to raise as many questions as it sought to answer, the military revealed no new evidence to back its claim that the Palestinian-American journalist might have been killed by Palestinian fire during a battle between Palestinian gunmen and Israel troops.
 It also said that no one would be punished for the shooting.

 The conclusions were unlikely to put to rest an issue that has worsened what already were badly strained relations between Israel and the Palestinians.
 Both Palestinian officials and Abu Akleh’s family accused the army of evading responsibility for her killing.